 CUC received International Organization for Standardization ("ISO") 14001:2004 certification of its electric power generation and other activities, products and services at the North Sound Road site in July 2005 and which was renewed in March 2010.
-The surveillance audit conducted in 2011 was a success with no non-conformances being raised.
+The surveillance audit conducted in 2012 was a success with no non-conformances being raised.
+The next certification renewal is scheduled for March 2013.
 ISO 14001 is an internationally recognized environmental standard developed by the International Organization for Standardization and confirmed to the Company by QMI/SAI Global, a globally recognized and accredited third party registrar.
 The ISO 14001:2004 standard is more stringent than the ISO 14001:1996 certification achieved by CUC in May 2004.
 The Company's ISO certification initiative was undertaken in 2002 as part of its commitment to environmental responsibility and community leadership.
 CUC is the only organization in the Cayman Islands to receive ISO 14001 certification.